 The rise of the Shaybanids

-Muhammad Shaybani (1451-1510) started his raise to power as a soldier of fortune, and gradually increased his influence and reputation to become a well-known warlord.
+Muhammad Shaybani (1451-1510) started his rise to power as a soldier of fortune, and gradually increased his influence and reputation to become a well-known warlord.
 As many nomadic conquerors before him, Shaybani entered in the service of a settled ruler.
 Throughout History, nomadic mercenaries from the steppe were employed as soldiers by their sedentary patrons and, in many cases, the employees eventually ousted their patrons and founded their own empires.
 In Shaybani’s case, he was employed by the Timurid ruler of Samarkand.
 Sultan Ahmed Mirza, Shaybani’s patron, was one of a number of Timurid princes who ruled in the remnants of Timur’s empire.
 This situation was to prove an advantage for the Shaybanids, who did not had to face a strong and coordinated enemy in what is modern day Uzbekistan and Afghanistan.

 Shaybani was not in Sultan Ahmed Mirza’s service for long, as he betrayed him in the battle of the Chirchiq River (1488) and eventually conquered Samarkand himself as well the other Timurid territories in Central Asia, making him the most powerful figure in the region and establishing the foundations of his Khanate.
 The capture of Herat eventually brought him into conflict with the Safavids, a new dynasty that had been recently established in Persia by Shah Ismail.
 Both rulers met in the battlefield in 1510 near Merv (Turkmenistan).
 The Uzbeks, who outnumbered their enemies, fell into a trap of feigned retreat, a classic tactic of the nomadic warriors, and where severely defeated.
 Muhammad Shaybani was among the victims and, in a scene typical of Game of Thrones, Shah Ismail turned Shaybani’s skull into a drinking cup.